Written by: John Slaymaker

-State of Non-Return 6:09
+2).
+State of

-Haqq al-Yaqin 11:25
+5).
+Haqq al-Yaqin (11:25)

 Emil Amos | Drums

 Al Cisneros | Bass, Vocals

 Robert Aiki Aubrey Lowe | Vocals, Keyboards, Percussion

 That was definitely a great opening track with a cool sweet eastern vibe.
-State of Non-Return starts with Al Cisneros providing a nice grooving bass line, fat as fuck and heavy and low.
+‘State of Non-Return’ starts with Al Cisneros providing a nice grooving bass line, fat as fuck and heavy and low.
 Violin and Cello make for a nice bridge, but I can’t get over how well the bass and vocals mix together, when the verse comes back in.
 It ends with a quieter interlude with piano and strings and I get looking at the artwork, a well drawn holy image.
-I think it’s John the Baptist? holding his hands out, as if he is about to receive a toke on a big fat joint.
+I think its John the Baptist?
+Holding his hands out, as if he is about to receive a toke on a big fat joint.
 By the way, the name

-Gethsemane the third song and chalking up at over ten minutes, continues with the holy theme where Gethsemane, (a garden at the foot of the mount of olives in Jerusalem) and famous as, according to gospels, Jesus and his crew are said to have prayed the night before his crucifixion.
+‘Gethsemane’ the third song and chalking up at over ten minutes, continues with the holy theme where ‘Gethsemane’ (a garden at the foot of the mount of olives in

+) and famous as, according to gospels, Jesus and his crew are said to have prayed the night before his crucifixion.
 I think this is where Robert A.A.
 Lowe comes in with the Tambura, making for some nice good rhythms with great drumming, good mix.

-Sinai another ten minutes plus song, and I'm thinking this is not as quite as heavy as Om's previous records but we all know you don’t need to be down tuned and overdriven to be ‘Heavy’.
+‘Sinai’ another ten minutes plus song, and I'm thinking this is not as quite as heavy as Om's previous records but we all know you don’t need to be down tuned and overdriven to be ‘Heavy’.
 This is an awesome record and I love the chanting mantra’s and general eastern feel, but as usual the Bass tone is very well presented.
 Jerusalem

-Haqq al-Yaqin is complemented with Robert Lowe on the tabla’s, and wonderful cello and violins, which make for a wicked groove and forgive me for even trying to imagine those from The Mighty Boosh doing some kind of formulated dance.
+‘Haqq al-Yaqin’ is complemented with Robert Lowe on the tabla’s, and wonderful cello and violins, which make for a wicked groove and forgive me for even trying to imagine those from The Mighty Boosh doing some kind of formulated dance.
 This is a great closer for the album, clocking up at an impressive eleven and a half minutes.
 The acoustic guitars, not sure who’s playing them but they are sweetly accompanied with pretty much all the other instruments featured on this album.
 What a cool vibe